Chart Color Schemes

 Cultural Diversity

-Fitzroy North had a higher cultural diversity than most local areas, with 25.9% of its residents born overseas and 16.7% speaking a language other than English at home.
-Christianity was the predominant religion in Fitzroy North, accounting for 26.3% of the population.
-Notably, Judaism was overrepresented compared to Greater Melbourne, comprising 0.7% versus 0.8%.
+Fitzroy North's population showed higher cultural diversity than most other local areas, with 25.9% born overseas and 16.7% speaking a language other than English at home.
+Christianity was the predominant religion in Fitzroy North, accounting for 26.3% of its population.
+Notably, Judaism had a slightly higher representation in Fitzroy North at 0.7%, compared to Greater Melbourne's 0.8%.

 Frequently Asked Questions - Diversity